LukusCRichards/Year-2-Semester-2-Learning-Journal.md/Semester 2 Learning Journal.md

 After succeeding in making another script for the Weapon Scope Package, I now think that the real reason why I was not able get two scripts to work together in the Minimap Package or the Third Person Camera & Player Controller Package is because I did not reference then in either a Start function or an Awake function.

+## Saturday 13th March 2021

+After creating an Awake function in the Minimap Package, it turned out that the reason why I could not get two script to work togather was becaue I did not reference it in an Awake function, because without it, it will not work.
+That is also the reason why it did not work for the Third Person Camera & Player Controller as I did not create an Awake method.